hatninja/Playmat/README.md

 ### Credits

-Retrotails - Shader code help.
+Thank you retrotails for the original shader code!

-Hatninja - The library.
+Hatninja - Author